nuxt/framework/docs/content/3.api/3.utils/navigate-to.md

 `navigateTo` redirects to the given path and sets the redirect code to `302` by default when the redirect takes place on the server side.

-This default behaviour can be modified by providing different `redirectCode` as an optional parameter.
+This default behavior can be modified by providing different `redirectCode` as an optional parameter.

 ### Example: Route middleware